Who do you listen to? Who are your teachers, instructors and chief advisers?

 We can acquire much wisdom by heeding godly counsel.

 Proverbs 12:15 The way of a fool is right in his own eyes: but he that hearkeneth unto counsel is wise.
 [The way of the [arrogant] fool [who rejects God’s wisdom] is right in his own eyes, But a wise and prudent man is he who listens to counsel.
 AMP]

 None of us is born with all the answers to the dilemmas of life; only God has all the answers but sometimes He may use someone else to give us a bit of His wisdom.

-If we are open to counsel, we are wise even though the decision to follow another’s advice is ultimately our own decision (and it must be for we are ultimately responsible for everything we believe and do no matter what kind of advice we receive).
+A decision to follow another’s advice is ultimately our own decision, and it must be for we are ultimately responsible for everything we believe and do, no matter what kind of advice we receive.

-We must weigh what a person advises carefully and then go to God to help us to weigh all the facts and then make sound decisions based on any new revelation that we may have received from being counseled.
+We must weigh what a person advises carefully and then go to God to help us to weigh all the facts and then make sound decisions.

 If we habitually reject messages we do not want to hear just because of our own arrogance, thinking that we always know best and refuse to hear others out, we could very well be turning a deaf ear to what God wants to show us.
 Whenever someone offers us counsel, we should immediately ask God for discernment, do some research into His Word to see if the advice we have received really does coincide what He has to say on any given matter.
 If we are also seeking God and asking Him for wisdom He will lead us into truth so we can recognize what is right and wrong.
 Think about what He says in Proverbs 3.